What's it Like to Live in Greater Montréal?

 A metropolis with about 4 million people, located in the largest province of Canada, Québec.
 Strategically located on the fleuve St-Laurent, it’s a 90-minute flight from Toronto and New York and less than an hour's drive from the U.S. border.
 It gives direct access to nearly 500 million consumers through the North American Free Trade Agreement (NAFTA).

-So there you have it, Greater Montréal at a glance: a metropolis that has the power to propel you forward after you finish your studies.
+So there you have it, Greater Montréal at a glance: a metropolis that has the power to propel you forward for your studies and after graduation.

 A Well-Located Metropolis